Mexico Visa Considerations For Living In Lake Chapala

 Drivers License - Tourists and Temporary Visas holders can drive their own cars with their home country's license.
 Only as a Permanent Visa holder will you need to obtain your Mexican Drivers License.

 Real Estate - Good news!
 There is no problem buying real estate on a Visitor Visa or with a Temporary or Permanent Visa.
-For more information on the complete buying process in Lake Chapala, see my blog “Buying Property in Lake Chapala”
+Read the FAQ's of the buying process in Lake Chapala, “Buying Property in Lake Chapala”

 Renting – As a renter, there are no differences as to your visa status.
 Renting is usually easy and very similar to renting north of the border where you need to place down first and last months deposit and damage deposit.
 Check out our Rental Checklist For Renting In Lake Chapala for in-depth information.